MarioLisbona/CA-T1A3-terminal-app/README.md

 #### **Search for a contact to display**

 The user can search for a contact to be displayed.
-If the contact does not exist, the user will br prompted to search for another contact
+If the contact does not exist, the user will be prompted to search for another contact

 <img src="./docs/search.png" alt="select ID">